Blooms the Chemist Venlafaxine XR Capsules

 When you must not take it

-Do not take venlafaxine until 14 days after stopping most MAOIs, and do not take any MAOIs until more than one week after stopping venlafaxine (see also point 7 in "Before You Start to Take it").
-(However you may take venlafaxine 24 hours after stopping the reversible MAOI called moclobemide.)
+Do not take venlafaxine until 14 days after stopping most MAOIs, and do not take any MAOIs until more than one week after stopping venlafaxine.
+You may take venlafaxine 24 hours after stopping the reversible MAOI called moclobemide.